 A BPO, or broker price opinion (also known as a BOV, or broker opinion of value) is an estimate provided by a real estate broker to help a potential investor know how much to bid for a property.
-A BPO/BOV is not held to the same standard as an appraisal, but it is typically faster and less expensive.
+A BPO/BOV is not held to the same standard as an appraisal, but it is typically faster and significantly less expensive.

 Income Capitalization: The broker looks into how much income the property can make.
 To do this, they can calculate income via two different methods: